mdlattimore/advent_of_code_2022/day1_instructions.md

 Find the top three Elves carrying the most Calories.
 How many Calories are those Elves carrying in total?

 Your puzzle answer was 209691.

+Skills: Working with text strings -- splitting strings into groups, converting string types to int types.
+Working with nested lists.